A ship comes loaded with cookies!

 It is easy to move around the museum exterior and along the quays if you wish to view the museum ships for example.
 The museum is surrounded by smooth paths free from broken surfaces and stepped levels.

 The museum has several parking spots close to the entrance.
-These require a disability parking permit or you can obtain a temporary permit at the reception.
+These require a disability parking permit.